-Most people will try to bug-out after it is too late.
-If bugging out is your plan, then you should be ready to leave before a major event occurs.
-Trying to time this could lead to false alarms or not leaving early enough.
+Most people will try to bug out after it is too late.
+If bugging out is your plan, you should be ready to leave before a major event occurs.
+Trying to time could lead to false alarms or not leaving early enough.

 Roads could easily get bogged down with traffic, leaving you stuck on highways and access roads.
-If this happens you could end up unable to get to your bug-out location and unable to return home.
+If this happens, you cannot return home to your bug-out location.

-When you bug-out in a vehicle you’re reliant on fuel.
-Bugging out on foot is limited by your physical abilities and what can be carried.
+When you bug out in a vehicle, you’re reliant on fuel.
+Bugging out on foot is limited by physical abilities and what can be carried.

-The sick, injured, disabled and elderly may not be able to bug out.
+The sick, injured, disabled, and elderly may be unable to bug out.

 You have all of your stores available to you.

 The area is already familiar to you.
-This greatly increases your ability to secure your home and the area around your home.
+This greatly increases your ability to secure your home and the surrounding area.
 Defending from the door is not an option!

-If you have networked with your neighbors, then you can use those relationships to your advantage.
+If you have networked with your neighbors, you can use those relationships to your advantage.

-If your home or neighborhood is directly affected by the event then staying in the area may not be the best idea.
+If your home or neighborhood is directly affected by the event, staying in the area may not be the best idea.
 Of course, this will vary depending on the type of event.

-Staying in place will be a bad idea if you live in a high crime neighborhood.
+Staying in place will be bad if you live in a high-crime neighborhood.
 With limited police presence, crime will most likely skyrocket.

-Bugging-in can make you, your family and your stores an easy target if you don’t have a solid security plan.
-Trying to simply hide in your home without finding out what is happening outside could be a death sentence.
+Bugging in can make you, your family, and your stores an easy target if you don’t have a solid security plan.
+Trying to hide in your home without finding out what is happening outside could be a death sentence.

-There is a lot more to surviving a catastrophic event than simply bugging in or bugging out.
-Check out all of our articles about surviving a collapse of society here.
+There is much more to surviving a catastrophic event than simply bugging in or out.